Extending the Mann-Kendall test to allow for measurement uncertainty: Introduction

 \subsection{Trend analysis and measurement uncertainty}

 The report "Trends and Observations on the Collection, Testing and Use of Blood and Blood Components in Europe, 2001-2011" \citep{janssen2015} presents and analyzes data provided annually to the Council of Europe by its Member States.
-Since 2001, data concerning blood donation in the European Union (EU) has been collected by means of a, newly developed, standardized questionnaire which was distributed to EU's Member States.
+Since 2001, data concerning blood donation in the European Union (EU) have been collected by means of a newly developed, standardized questionnaire, which was distributed to EU's Member States.
 Naturally, during the first years of the questionnaire administration, improvements and amendments took place, following recommendations from expert committees \citep{janssen2015}.
-Given this was the first time this kind of data were annually collected and analyzed, the assessment of a trend over time was an important component of the data analysis \citep{edqm,janssen2015}.
-However, given the newly developed tool and overall discrepancies among the Member States, there were several possible sources of \textit{measurement uncertainty}.
-These include over- or under- reporting, different ways of registering per country (e.g. electronic or paper archives) or lack of uniform definitions among the Member States.
-Furthermore, data were first analyzed in 2005 \citep{edqm}, with only (max) five datapoints per country on top of the aforementioned difficulties.
-Thus non-parametric methods were the methods of choice for trend analysis.
+Given this was the first time these kind of data were collected and analyzed on an annual basis, the assessment of a trend over time was important \citep{edqm,janssen2015}.
+As changes over time were expected (and noticed) to be extremely non-linear for some items of interest non-parametric methods were used for trend analysis.